jquella/DSI_capstone/README.md

 _Jamie Quella - 7/17/18_

 **Goal:** The primary goal of this project was to predict a year’s All-NBA team from that season’s player stats and team information.
+This is a classification problem!
 The secondary goal was to use the predictive model as a starting point for further player analysis, for example, in examining where the model and reality differed.

 **Process:**